shreyasbhandare/Amazon-Price-Tracker-IO-Service/readme.md

 # Amazon Price Tracker IO Service

-This is a webapp written in Node.js/Express.js, Handlebars that serves as a user interface for Amazon Price Track App.
-This app is deployed on Heroku PaaS.
+Webapp serving as a user interface for Amazon Price Tracker App.
+This app uses Node.js/Express.js, Handlebars, Cassandra and is deployed on Heroku PaaS.
 You can enter your email, Amazon product URL and subscribe to get notified every day about the latest prices.
-A way better alternative to manually bookmarking and checking prices!

 ## Usage